xtuml/bridgepoint/doc-bridgepoint/notes/5007_set_operations/5007_set_operations_dnt.md

 among themselves.
 Several outside sources were analyzed to make a decision that fits in with existing tools.

-5.a.1 RSL (old generator)
+5.1.1 RSL (old generator)

 The old RSL generator did not have explicit precedence for binary operations but required parentheses to explicitly specify order of operations.
 This is the way the `rsl2oal` converter utility that is used by MC-3020 works.

-5.a.2 `pyrsl`
+5.1.2 `pyrsl`

 Version 1.0.0 of `pyrsl` does have inherent precedence of binary operators, however it wasn't explicitly stated in the docs.
 Not much further investigation into `pyrsl` was done to discover the exact ordering.
 The original designer stated that little attention was paid to this part of the interpreter design.

-5.a.3 Python
+5.1.3 Python

 Operator precedence in Python was analyzed since set operations are supported natively (see [[2.4]](#2.4)).
 The table in the Python docs shows that the `|` and `&` operators (which are used for union and intersection) are lower precedence than even addition.
-The table only cites bitwise operations, however so the actual precedence for the set operations is not clear, however it is assumed to be the same as the bitwise operations since they use the same operators.
+The table only cites bitwise operations, so the actual precedence for the set operations is not clear, however it is assumed to be the same as the bitwise operations since they use the same operators.

-5.a.4 MASL
+5.1.4 MASL

 The most definitive data we have is from MASL.
 One of the original designers of the MASL language provided this operator precedence table.
 The rows are listed